xumiao/pymonk/README.md

 A Monk can be imagined as your intelligent delegate that automates the work for you.
 How the users interact with Monks and how Monks interact with each other makes it a unique framework with emphasis on efficiently and effectively transfering human intelligence to machines.
 Somehow, the system is more or less like a social network for the intelligent agents.

+**Targeting Scenarios**

+1. Device automation through cloud community that tackles the data sparsity and the data privacy problems simultaneously
+2. Social recommendation system that recommends items by following your trusted taste or creating your own taste
+3. Collaborative research that enables a community to conquer one problem at a time, e.g., gardening ontology building from literatures

 By the Users and For the Users
 -----